hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 Before starting, make sure you have the following:

 * A K8s cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise
-* The kubectl CLI tool, together with the kubeconfig file for accessing the K8s cluster
+* The *kubectl* CLI tool, together with the kubeconfig file for accessing the K8s cluster
-* The o﻿ptional openssl CLI tool, for validating the generated certificates
+* The Helm CLI tool, version 3.12.0 or later
+* A domain and a list of subdomain to generate the SSL certificate and host your applications in the cluster

-### Set up load balancer
+### Set up load balancer with MetalLB

+You can install and set up the load balancer by following up the blog post [Setting up the load balancer with MetalLB](https://developer.hpe.com/blog/set-up-load-balancer-with-metallb-in-hpe-greenlake-for-private-cloud-enterprise/).

+H﻿ere is the deployed MetalLB to the namespace *metallb-system* in the cluster:

 ```shell
 $ kubectl get all -n metallb-system